Finding a lost Pet

 Your pet's ticket home

-To view animals picked up by animal control, go to the web site below.
+To view animals picked up by animal control or found by the public, review the lists below.
 It contains pictures of animals that have been brought to the shelter.
-It is updated daily at 6:00 p.m.
+It is updated daily.
 You should be aware that not all pictures are posted on the web site.
 Animals transported to the emergency veterinary clinic, animals picked up dead and some others will not be included.